shriamrut/Deep-Learning-and-Machine-Learning/CNN/README.txt

-Using Convolutional Neural Networks for Image Classification and Image Segmentation
+Using CNN for Classifying Images of Cats and Dogs using Keras